-Prerequisite: Biology, Chemistry

-Food and agriculture are unique in their direct impact on the economy, climate, and human health.
+Prerequisite: Biology or Biomedical Science, Chemistry Food and agriculture are unique in their direct impact on the economy, climate, and human health.
 In this course, students explore topics of sustainability by studying food systems and methods of growing food.
-More specifically, the class take a hands on approach to understanding how plants are grown on conventional farms and regenerative farms, how these growing methods affect soil health, water cleanliness, carbon cycling, climate change, ecosystem health, and ultimately human health.
-Students view each of these topics using the critical concerns of the Sisters of Mercy including earth care, immigration, non-violence, racism, and women's rights.
+More specifically, the class take a hands on approach to understanding how plants are grown on conventional farms and regenerative farms, how these growing methods affect soil health, water cleanliness, carbon cycling, climate change, ecosystem health, and ultimate ly human health.
+Students view each of these topics using the critical concerns of the Sisters of Mercy including earth care, immigration, non-violence, racism. and women's rights.
 Students work in the vegetable gardens on campus and also take field trips to different farms in the area.
+This course does not fulfill a lab science credit